We're making efficient, climate-friendly cooling for all a reality.

 The benefits of clean cooling

 To meet the growing demand for cooling while minimizing its climate impact, we must scale up energy-efficient, climate-friendly solutions.
-Doing so is necessary if we’re to achieve many of the UN’s Sustainable Development Goals.
+Doing so is necessary to achieve many of the UN’s Sustainable Development Goals.

 Improving how we cool could avoid significant greenhouse gas emissions and will: